HeRAMS-WHO/herams-backend/docs/index.rst

 *	a map to spot the distribution and number of health facilities by level of care (i.e. primary, secondary and tertiary health care facilities); and
 *	doughnut charts to summarize different indicators, such as level of damage, functionality status, accessibility and service availability in the assessed health facility.

-.. note:: Note that service availability is country specific.
+.. note:: Service availability is country-specific.
 Thus, direct comparisons form one country to another should be avoided.

 .. image:: media/img/HeRAMS_dashboard_overview.png
    :height: 300px